Before you go, why not get a free pest control quote...

 Eliminating a pharaoh ant infestation is difficult and takes a coordinated effort.
-No matter the size of an infested building, the entire building will need to be treated to ensure that all colonies have been neutralized.
-This is critical to preventing the colonies from budding and forming more nests outside of a treated area.
+No matter the size of an infested building, the entire building will need to be treated to ensure that all colonies have been neutralized; this is critical to preventing the colonies from budding and forming more nests outside of a treated area.
 The most effective method of control for pharaoh ants has become baits.
-When initializing a treatment plan, indoor bait must be distributed in ceilings, electrical wall outlets, walls, and floor voids as well as at each of the nesting sites and in any areas where they forage.
+When initializing a treatment plan, indoor bait must be distributed in ceilings, electrical wall outlets, walls, floor voids, and at each of the nesting sites and in any areas where they forage.

 A professional exterminator will be able to correctly identify the ant species you are dealing with and implement the proper plan to eliminate the pest.
 If you are fighting against a pharaoh ant infestation, it is highly recommended that you have a professional help you determine how to get rid of the ants as quickly as possible to protect you, your family, and others.

 Pharaoh ants are one of the most dangerous ant species because of their contributions to spreading diseases and pathogens.
-When it comes to protecting your home, prevention may be your best option.
+When it comes to protecting your home, prevention maybe your best option.
 However, pharaoh ants are so small that it is nearly impossible to seal off your home so they cannot enter.
-The most effective defensive action you can take against ants, in general, is to maintain a sanitary home.
-Clean regularly, making sure that there are no food particles or dead insects attracting these pests to enter your home.
+The most effective defensive action you can take against ants, in general, is to maintain a clean house.
+Clean regularly, making sure that no food particles or dead insects are attracting these pests to enter your home.